 Maybe.

-Well, the University of Wisconsin Medical School admits black students as six times the rate of Asians according to Liberty University.
+Well, the University of Wisconsin Medical School admits black students at six times the rate of Asians, according to Liberty University, who's writing about this.

 Concerns?